UVSasa/Wazuh-Siem/docs/01-setup.md

 ![image alt](https://github.com/UVSasa/Wazuh-Siem/blob/main/Screenshot%202025-05-20%20154958.png?raw=true)

 Once everything is installed use the admin creditentials given to log into the wazuh dashboard.
 It should look similar to the image below.
+Note that I already have an agent downloaded and connected using the steps at the bottom of the quickstart page.

 ![image alt](https://github.com/UVSasa/Wazuh-Siem/blob/main/Screenshot%202025-05-20%20161420.png?raw=true)